Panel: Das Andere Kino: Zur Zukunft eines Kulturortes

 Malte Hagener is Professor of Media Studies with a focus on the history, aesthetics, and theory of film at Philipps-Universität Marburg.
 Main research interests: Film and media history, film theory, media education.
 Publications as author Filmtheorie zur Einführung (with Thomas Elsaesser), Hamburg: Junius 2007; Moving Forward, Looking Back.
 The European Avantgarde and the Invention of Film Culture, 1919-1939, Amsterdam University Press 2007.
 Head of the Volkswagen project "DiCi-Hub - A Research Hub for Digital Film Studies" (2021-2026), the DFG project "media/rep/plus/ - Expansion of the Open Access Repository for Media Studies" (2021-2024), applicant (Principal Investigator) to the DFG Research Training Group "Configurations of Film" (2017-2021), applicant and co-spokesperson to the consortium "NFDI4Culture.
 Consortium for Research Data on Material and Immaterial Cultural Heritage" (2020-25).

 Daniel Moersener, born in 1992, studied film studies and philosophy at the Free University of Berlin.
 His research focuses on the affinity between cultural criticism and mass culture, classical and post-classical Hollywood film, and political cinema.
 He lives and writes in Berlin as a writer for daily and weekly newspapers such as taz, Zeit, and jungle world.
-He is also a doctoral candidate in film studies, working on his dissertation on the political film aesthetics of critical theory with Winfried Pauleit at the University of Bremen.
 The rest of the time he is active as a filmmaker.